siglens/siglens-docs/docs/configuration.md

 timeStampKey: 'timestamp'           # Name of the timestamp field
 dataDiskThresholdPercent: 85        # Stop ingesting data if disk usage exceeds this percentage
 maxSegFileSize: 4294967296          # Maximum size for data segments (Default: 4GB)
-maxAllowedColumns: 20000            # Maximum number of column names allowed across all indices.
+maxAllowedColumns: 20000            # Maximum unique column names allowed across all indexes,
-                                    # Ingestion will be rejected if exceeded
+                                    # data ingestion will be rejected if this limit is exceeded
 ```

 ## Memory Configuration